Our Services

 Helpful Resources

-Aspiration can trigger a protective cough or lead to lung irritation or infection, such as pneumonitis or pneumonia; most mild episodes settle, but persistent cough, fever, chest pain, or breathing trouble should prompt medical evaluation.
+Aspiration occurs when food, liquid, saliva, or stomach contents enter the airway or lungs instead of the stomach.
+It can trigger a protective cough or lead to lung irritation or infection, such as aspiration pneumonitis or pneumonia.
+Most mild episodes resolve on their own, but persistent cough, fever, chest pain, wheezing, or trouble breathing are warning signs that require medical evaluation.

 The good news: in many cases, your body responds quickly and effectively.
 But sometimes, aspiration can irritate the lungs or lead to more serious problems.
 Understanding what's happening in your body—and what to do next—can help you respond calmly and appropriately.